cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 ORDER BY
 	dept_no DESC;
 ```
 *This is a bad example, but Coalesce essentially extends Ifnull to multiple fallbacks.
-If the table departments had a null value for a department's name, it would return the department number instead.
+If the table departments had a Null value for a department's name, it would return the department number instead.
 If the department number was also a Null entry, it would return the string  'Empty row'.
-This would all be under a column next to dept_no and named: "COALESCE(dept_name, dept_no, 'Empty row')".
+This would all be under a column next to dept_no and named: 'Coalesce( dept_name, dept_no, 'Empty row' )'.
-	Coalesce takes the list provided and for every record, it looks for the first non-Null value in the record.
+	Coalesce takes the list provided and for every record, it looks for the first Non Null value in the record.
 Whichever meets this condition first is the value seen in the corresponding column.*
 ```mysql
 SELECT
 	dept_no,